 Asynchronous mirroring can use either FC or iSCSI connections, or both for communication between local and remote storage systems.
-At the time of creating a mirror consistency group, the administrator can select either FC or iSCSI for that group if both are connected to the remote storage array.
+At the time of creating a mirror consistency group (also known as asynchronous mirror group), the administrator can select either FC or iSCSI for that group if both are connected to the remote storage array.
 There is no failover from one channel type to the other.